 Throughout the design process, we keep you abreast of your new homes costs.
-Furthermore, once your floor plans and elevations are finalised, we provide you with a comprehensive ‘fixed price’ quotation booklet that contains everything there is to know about the price of your home including supplier quotations and allowances.
+Furthermore, once your floor plans and elevations are finalised, we provide you with a comprehensive ‘fixed price’ quotation booklet that contains everything there is to know about the price of your home including Provisional Sum and Prime Cost allowances.
 This is presented prior to commencing the final Working Drawings.
 We believe that you, the client, should understand where your money is being spent on your home.
 This also allows you to discuss various options directly with our contractors to get the best solution for you (heating and cooling systems as an example).

 By now, we will have settled on the final design and will begin preparing all the final paperwork including final engineering, working drawings and a contract package for Building Permits.
 We will meet with you to present your contract package and will take the time to explain all documents.
 Once you’re happy with everything, you’ll be asked to sign the documentation and pay your 5% deposit.